When I was a kid my parents called me the strawberry girl because I just couldn’t get enough of them.

 And if you’ve never made freezer jam, you’re in luck!
 This is the easiest canning project ever.
 In fact it’s not even truly “canning” because you don’t have to cook the jam or sterilize and seal the lids all officially (like Casey did with his beets).

 You simply smush, mix, and pour.
-Then you can freeze the jars in the freezer for up to a year and pull one out to the fridge whenever you need it.
+Then you can keep the jars in the freezer for up to a year and pull one out to the fridge whenever you need it.

 It’s a fast project and only takes a few ingredients.